 In the leadership literature, the concept of trust is considered as a mediator variable in the relationship between many variables within organizational behavior (Sue-Chan et al., 2012; Gilstrap and Collins, 2012; Aryee et al., 2002; Goodwin et al. 2011; Dewitt et al., 2008; Clapp-Smith et al., 2009; Ertürk, 2007).
 Trust in leader is sometimes handled as a partial mediator variable in the relationship between the trust in organization and the leadership behaviors (Rezaei et al., 2012).
 The mediating role in the literature has been the basis for placing the concept of trust at the center of this research.
-Thus, it was purposed to explore whether ethical leadership is significantly related to employees' organizational citizenship behavior (OCB), commitment to the organization, or not.
+Thus, it was purposed to explore whether ethical leadership is significantly related to employees' organizational citizenship behavior (OCB), commitment to the organization (OC), and satisfaction from job (JS) via mediating role of trust in leader and organization, or not.
 The present research is the first to explore the relationship between ethical leadership and followers' OCB with organizational trust foci (both trust in leader and organization).